Masculine Archetypes: 6 Types of Men You See in Real Life

 Toxic version: steamrolls, monologues, and confuses fear with respect.
 You know, like that boss you think about mailing feces to?

-The Beta Male.
 This masculine archetype has been butchered as well, thanks to the manosphere’s favorite pastime: turning every label into an insult as a shortcut to thinking.
-But if you zoom out, the Beta isn’t some weak hanger-on.
+But if you zoom out, the beta isn’t some weak hanger-on.
 Think of him as the vice-principal, the second-in-command who keeps the machine running without breaking a sweat.

-If the Alpha is the Godfather, the Beta is the Consigliere, the calm, calculating, the guy with a quiet kind of authority.
+If the alpha is the Godfather, the beta is the Consigliere, the calm, calculating, the guy with a quiet kind of authority.
 He’s not chasing the spotlight because he doesn’t need it.
-And let’s be real: the last person you actually want to cross is the Consigliere.
+The last person you actually want to cross is the Consigliere.

 Vibe in the wild